Marie Bracquemond: Death

 She died in Paris on January 17, 1916.
 On January 23, art critic Arsène Alexandre paid tribute to her memory in the newspaper Le Figaro.
 In the article, Alexandre wrote that Bracquemond "was one of those artists ignored, of which the times to come will astonish, both the rare talent and the voluntary shadow in which this talent enveloped itself", and described Bracquemond as an "exquisite painter" whose character "was worthy of the work: sensitive, proud and an almost excessive modesty."

 Legacy

 Henri Focillon described Bracquemond in 1928 as one of "les trois grandes dames" of Impressionism alongside Berthe Morisot and Mary Cassatt.
 Feminist art criticism in the 1970s brought increasing attention to women in the Impressionist art movement, and renewed interest in the forgotten work of Marie Bracquemond.
+The 1985, Elizabeth Kane and Jean-Paul Bouillon published the first extensive article in English about Marie Bracquemond.
 In the 1980s, art historian Tamar Garb popularized women artists like Marie Bracquemond with the publication of Women Impressionists, leading to a new era of research on the subject.
 Bracquemond was later included in the 2018 exhibit Women in Paris 1850-1900.